 Another consideration for many firms is value added tax (VAT), of course, which is levied on sale of most goods and services (there are exemptions).
-If your turnover exceeds the threshold (£85,000 per annum in 2017/18), your business must be VAT-registered.
+If your turnover exceeds the threshold (£85,000 in a 12 month period), your business must be VAT-registered.
 Once registered, you charge VAT and fill in a quarterly VAT return, submit it online to HMRC and pay your bill.

 Keeping financial records

 To remain within the law (and run your business effectively), you must maintain accurate financial records, detailing all money entering and leaving your business.
 These accounts must be kept for at least six years - even if the business ceases trading.